Harz Narrow Gauge Railways

-The Harz Narrow Gauge Railways (German: Harzer Schmalspurbahnen or HSB) is a railway company that operates a network in the Harz mountains, in central Germany (formerly East Germany – officially the German Democratic Republic).
-The company was formed after the Second World War as a merger of two earlier companies.
-It owns about 140 kilometres (86 miles) of track, connecting the principal towns of Wernigerode, Nordhausen and Quedlinburg and several smaller settlements in the area.
+The Harz Narrow Gauge Railways (Harzer Schmalspurbahnen or HSB) is a railway company that operates a network in the Harz mountains, in central Germany (formerly East Germany).
+The company was formed after the fall of the Berlin Wall when the network, operated then by the Deutsche Reichsbahn, was privatised.
+It owns about 140 km) of track, connecting the principal towns of Wernigerode, Nordhausen and Quedlinburg and several smaller settlements in the area.
 Much of the network is steeply graded and picturesque, but its most popular destination is the Brocken, the highest mountain in the region.
 The company runs a significant number of its trains with steam haulage, mostly employing 1950s vintage 2-10-2 tank locomotives, hauling traditional open-platform bogie carriages.
 The company is mainly owned by the various local authorities whose territories it serves.

 Forerunners

 The present-day narrow gauge operator emerged as a result of the merger of two different railway companies that operated their own lines:

 In 1887 the first narrow gauge line in the Harz, from Gernrode to Mägdesprung, was opened.
 It was owned by the Gernrode-Harzgerode Railway Company (Gernrode-Harzgeroder Eisenbahn-Gesellschaft) or GHE.
 In the years that followed, the line was extended and the network enlarged.
 The GHE network included the railway lines from Gernrode to Harzgerode, Hasselfelde and Eisfelder Talmühle.
 Because the line followed a section of the valley of the Selke, a small river, it was also nicknamed the Selke Valley Railway (Selketalbahn).
 Another pet name was the Anhalt Harz Railway (Anhaltische Harzbahn).

 In 1896, a second railway company that wanted to build a narrow gauge railway through the Harz was entered into the commercial register.

 On 22 December 1898, the Nordhausen-Wernigerode Railway Company (Nordhausen-Wernigeroder Eisenbahn-Gesellschaft) or NWE opened special services on the line from Wernigerode to the Brocken (the Brocken Railway).

 The so-called Trans-Harz Railway (Harzquerbahn) from Wernigerode via Drei Annen Hohne to Nordhausen was fully opened to traffic on 27 March 1899.

-After the Second World War, the entire network fell within the Soviet Zone of Occupation, later East Germany.

-The GHE and NWE were subordinated to the East German Deutsche Reichsbahn on 1 April 1949.
+After the Second World War, these lines fell within the Soviet Zone of Occupation, later East Germany and were taken over by the East German Deutsche Reichsbahn on 1 April 1949.